Everything you need to know about the Nov. 3 election

 The general election is scheduled for Tuesday, Nov.
 3, but early voting is underway.

 Once you get your ballot, take note of the date because Oct.
 27 is the recommended last day to get it in the mail.
 If you miss the mailing deadline, you can drop off your ballot at any of the county recorder’s early voting sites, including curbside drop-off locations.
 To see site dates and hours of operation, click HERE.

 If you still are holding your ballot on Election Day, you can drop it off at ANY polling location before 7 p.m. on Nov.
 3.

-A large majority of southern Arizona residents will receive their ballot in the mail.
+A large majority of southern Arizona residents have received their ballot in the mail.
 If you don’t get one or aren’t sure where your voting precinct is, the Pima County Recorder’s Office makes it easy to find the nearest polling place online in time to get your vote counted.

 To find your polling place, visit this link.

 In order to be able to vote a regular ballot at the polling place, your name must be on the poll roster and you must provide one of the types of identification listed below: